-Hisuian Samurott may yet succeed in lower competitive tiers, but there are enough Pokemon with those types of moves in lower tiers, as well.
+Hisuian Samurott may yet succeed in lower competitive tiers, but there are enough Pokemon with super effective moves against it in lower tiers, as well.
 Underused has Aegislash and Thundurus-Therian packing Close Combat and Focus Blast, respectively.
 Jirachi’s, Hydreigon’s, and Zarude’s U-Turn will do a ton of damage, too.
 Heck, Skarmory often runs Body Press!
 In rarely used (RU), you have Flygon and Croat with U-Turn, Cobalion with Close Combat, Mimikyu with Play Rough, and even Reuniclus with Focus Blast.
 Even never used (NU) has common threats: Talonflame has U-Turn, Diancie has Moonblast and Body Press, some Sylveon run Moonblast, Bronzong has Body Press, and Tauros has Close Combat.

 Even in PU, the worst of all tiers, Tsareena and Togedemaru have U-Turn, Ribombee has Moonblast, U-Turn, and/or Bug Buzz, and Scrafty has Drain Punch.
 These are all very hostile environments to a Water/Dark type with below average speed.
 In these lower tiers, Greninja would survive thanks to higher speed and the Protean ability; Hisuian Samurott gains only some of the Frog Ninja’s offensive abilities in terms of Dark-type STAB attacks, thus the defensive drawbacks seem to be overall worse for his competitive chances in any tier!

 Unfortunately, normal Samurott and its mono-Water type would actually be better in today’s game than this new Dark type Hisuian form.
 That being said, Hisuian Samurott should be a ton of fun in the Pokemon Legends Arceus adventure.
 It’s a shame that while mono-Water Samurott was at least a star in NU Sun and Moon, the Hisuian Samurott may end up untiered in Scarlet and Violet.
 Yes, the Hisui form of Samurott is a great design and perhaps some clever players will make him work in future games, especially on Rain teams where his Liquidation and Aqua Jet hit much harder.
 But, overall, you’re going to take the other two Hisui starters over Samurott, and that’s just too bad.